MeiChenc/MBS-pricing-model/README.md

 ## 2. Methodology

-The entire workflow—from ETL to Pricing—is consolidated in a single Jupyter Notebook (`Cox_MBS_pricing.ipynb`) for streamlined execution.
+The entire workflow—from ETL to Pricing—is consolidated in a single Jupyter Notebook (`MBS_pricing.ipynb`) for streamlined execution.

 ### Step 1: Data Processing (ETL)
 * **Aggregation:** Raw daily reports are aggregated to a monthly frequency.